Esfod/ACIT4620-Final-Portfolio/README.md

 ### 2. How to run the notebook: `project_rundown.ipynb`
 1. Follows the steps of the methods above to make sure the necessary libraries are installed.
 2. Set Up the Environment:
-    - Make sure that the file is run via an IDE/environment compatible with jupyter notebook files.
+    - Make sure that the file is run via an IDE/environment compatible with jupyter notebook files (.ipynb).
     - Make sure the libraries are installed in the same environment as the notebook file.
 3. Feel free to read trhough the notebook and run the individual code blocks!